 The fall in load voltage load causes load current to decrease proportionally because the current is proportional to voltage as per the ohms law.
 Therefore, when the load on the generator increases, the generator voltage drops; however, the load current decreases with decreasing load voltage.

-Because of these two simultaneous effects, we can see there is no significant change in the load current in a dotted portion of external characteristics of the series wound DC generator.
-That is why the series wound DC generator is also called a constant current DC generator.
+These two effects keep the load current nearly constant in the dotted portion of the external characteristics, which is why we call the series wound DC generator a constant current DC generator.